Mapping Atlassian’s Open, No-Bullshit Workplace Culture

-However, Atlassian’s founders attribute the company culture as a crucial element that helped them achieve a huge success.
+However, Atlassian’s founders attribute the company culture to a crucial element that helped them achieve a huge success.

 “From the beginning, our goal was to build a long-term company.
 We want to build a company that will stand the test of time.
 That’s why we spend a lot of time on company culture.”— Scott Farquhar

-Building a strong culture has helped Atlassian achieved tremendous business success:
+Building a strong culture has helped Atlassian achieve tremendous business success: